-COMPUTER Science COSC 1301 3 English 9 ENGL 1301, 1302, and 2301 or 2302 Fine Arts 3 ART 1306 or COMA 1306 or MUSI 1306 History 6 HIST 1301, 1302, 2301, or 2302 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
-3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion 6-12 RELI 1301 and 1302.
+Semester Hours Adult Education CAED 3301 Lifelong Learning (S-L) 3 Computer Science COSC 1301 3 English ENGL 1301, 1302, and 2301 or 2302 9 Fine Arts FINE 1306 3 History HIST 1301, 1302, 2301, or 2302 6 Kinesiology KNES 1101 and one additional activity course (KNES 1102-1122); for veterans or those 25 years of age or older prior to enrollment at DBU, KNES courses are waived 0-2 Mathematics MATH 1301 or 1303 or 1304 or 1307 or 1308 or 1405 [eMAT Advising Tool required prior to registering for any Math class or any class for which the eMAT is a prerequisite].
+3-4 Natural Science (1000 or 2000 level courses only) One laboratory science from Biology, Chemistry, Geology, Physical Science, or Physics 3-4 Religion RELI 1301 and 1302.
 (If hours transferred at time of initial enrollment at DBU plus portfolio hours do not equal 60 or more hours, additional religion hours will be required.)
-Social Science 6 POLS 2301 American National Government required for all students.
-ECON 2301 Principles of Macroeconomics Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Management Information Systems Major 30 ACCT 2301 Principles of Financial Accounting ACCT 2302 Principles of Managerial Accounting MISM 1302 Ethical and Human Side of Information Technology MISM 2311 Introduction to Business Software Development MISM 3301 Information Systems for Management MISM 3306 Business Telecommunications and Networking MISM 3310 Information Systems Analysis and Design (S-L) MISM 3320 Web Page and Database Design MISM 4300 IT Security and Forensics MISM 4330 Strategic IT Planning and Project Management (S-L)
+6-12 Social Science POLS 2301 American National Government required for all students.
+ECON 2301 Principles of Macroeconomics 6 Electives Courses transferred, portfolio credit, ACE approved military and/or corporate training, etc. 44-54 Management Information Systems MajorACCT 2301Principles of Financial AccountingACCT 2302Principles of Managerial AccountingMISM 1302Ethical and Human Side of Information TechnologyMISM 2311Introduction to Business Software DevelopmentMISM 3301Information Systems for ManagementMISM 3306Business Telecommunications and NetworkingMISM 3310Information Systems Analysis and Design (S-L)MISM 3320Web Page and Database DesignMISM 4300IT Security and ForensicsMISM 4330Strategic IT Planning and Project Management (S-L) 30 Total Credit Hours Required Minimum 126

-- CAED 3301: Lifelong Learning for Adult Students (S-L) Minimum of 42 upper-level credit hours.
-Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level. - Minimum of 32 credit hours in residence at DBU.
+Minimum of 42 upper-level credit hours.
+Minimum of 12 credit hours in major in residence at Dallas Baptist University, 9 credit hours of which must be upper-level.

+Minimum of 32 credit hours in residence at DBU.
 Completion of 30 of the last 36 credit hours in residence at Dallas Baptist University.
-Students must receive approval of the registrar prior to taking courses at any other college or university. - 6.
-Minimum of 126 credit hours to graduate. - 7.
+Students must receive approval of the registrar prior to taking courses at any other college or university.
+5.

+- Minimum of 126 credit hours to graduate. - 6.
 Satisfactory completion of all requirements on official degree plan.